-Why Choose Stella?
+Why Choose Stella Maris?

-- Academic excellence
+- Academic excellence and a broad curriculum

-- Diverse subject choices and more electives
+- Diverse extra-curricular choices provide balance and opportunity

 “I absolutely love going to Stella as there is such a welcoming and nurturing community vibe everywhere you go and I especially love that every girl has the opportunity to pursue whatever subjects she wants from the very wide range on offer so that she can explore her full potential to be the best she can be”. – Ruby, Year 12.

 Your daughter will be expected to have a positive attitude to learning and be an active agent of her academic growth.

 “I love the environment that Stella provides for all us girls to enjoy and fully receive the benefits of a single sex school.
 We are in a caring school that provides many resources for us and teachers who are committed to helping us learn.
 I am proud to call myself a Stella Girl and be a part of such a great community!” – Grace, Year 9.

 A differentiated curriculum means that each girl can work towards academic goals that see her achieve her personal best.
 We offer STEM, Humanities, VET and Arts subjects that are of high interest to all our girls.
 Core subjects, offered at various levels, are complemented by subjects as diverse as Photography, Video Production, Food Technology, Textiles, Drama, Dance, Music, Visual Arts, Philosophy, Critical Thinking, Physical Activity and Sport Science, Digital Technology, Entertainment, Hospitality, Tourism, Design and Technology and Independent Research.
 There is a choice of five languages to study – Chinese, French, Italian, Japanese and Spanish.